-HISTORY OF PRESIDENTS’ DAY
+HISTORY OF PRESIDENTS DAY

 During my lifetime, two American holidays got consolidated into one.
-In 1971, a day between both Lincoln’s Birthday on February 12 and Washington’s Birthday on February 22 became a single holiday, Presidents Day — alternately spelled President’s Day or Presidents’ Day — to be observed on the third Monday in February, to honor all the past presidents of the United States.
+In 1971, a day between both Lincoln’s Birthday on February 12 and Washington’s Birthday on February 22 became a single holiday, Presidents Day — alternately spelled Presidents’ Day, or incorrectly as President’s Day (it’s plural) — to be observed on the third Monday in February, to honor all the past Presidents of the United States.

 While this great conflagration had many economic and political causes, Lincoln’s name remains associated with the abolition of slavery.
-Lincoln, as Washington did, connected two periods of American history.
-In Lincoln’s case, he saw the end of the National Period and the very beginnings of the Modern Period which would follow the Civil War.
+Lincoln, like Washington before him, connected two periods of American history.
+In Lincoln’s case, he saw the end of the National Period and the very beginnings of the Modern Period, which would follow the Civil War.

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.